Gilgeous-Alexander, Giddey lead Thunder past Warriors - NewsBreak

 OKLAHOMA CITY (AP) — Shai Gilgeous-Alexander scored 33 points, Josh Giddey had the seventh triple-double of his career and third of the season, and the Oklahoma City Thunder beat the Golden State Warriors 137-128 on Tuesday night.

-The Thunder led by 15 points in the fourth quarter, yet still had to hold on at the end.
-They won their third straight in their quest for a playoff spot.

-“You got to take punches to beat them because they (the Warriors) just keep throwing them, and they score in bunches and they do a great job of generating their own energy,” Thunder coach Mark Daigneault said.
-“You know, the game can be going poorly for them.
-And the next thing you know, it’s like an 8-0 spurt and they get themselves going.
-And they’ve done that for a decade.”

-Giddey finished with 17 points, a career-high 17 assists and 11 rebounds.
+Giddey finished with 17 points, a career-high 17 assists and 11 rebounds as the Thunder won their third straight.

-“Guys are making shots,” he said.
-“I mean, it’s kind of that easy.
-I mean, I was just making the right play and, you know, 17 assists sounds great, but you give a lot of credit to your teammates.
-They were in the right spot a lot of tonight.
-They made shots, made some tough ones as well.”

-Stephen Curry scored 40 points and made a season-high 10 3-pointers, but one he missed was costly.
-The Thunder led 135-128 with 47.1 seconds left, and a foul was called when Aaron Wiggins blocked his 3-pointer.
-The Thunder challenged, and it was determined that the block was clean.
-The Thunder won the midcourt tip and controlled the game from there.

 Golden State's Jordan Poole was called for a technical early in the fourth quarter.
 Oklahoma City's Isaiah Joe missed the technical free throw, but Jaylin Williams dunked on Oklahoma City's extra possession to put the Thunder up 111-106.